youmisuk/FairCATE-Multilevel/README.md

 ```

 **Argument**
-- `cluster_num`: a integer to define the number of clusters.
+- `cluster_num`: an integer to define the number of clusters.
-- `cluster_size`: a integer to define the cluster size.
+- `cluster_size`: an integer to define the cluster size.
 - `E_var`: a float to define the variance of residual in the outcome model.
 - `R_var`: a float to define the variance of cluster effect in treatment.
 - `U_var`: a float to define the variance of cluster effect in outcome.